Jiahao0804/CSCI39548-Assignment/README.md

 3. Set up and deploy the application to GitHub Pages

 After your application development, you can deploy the application to GitHub Pages using the process below.

-   1) Create your GitHub Pages home website
+i.
+Create your GitHub Pages home website

 Before deploying a application to GitHub Pages, you need to first create your GitHub Pages home website https://[your GitHub username].github.io The instructions on how to create your GitHub Pages home website are available at this link.

-   2) Deploy the application to GitHub Pages
+ii.
+Deploy the application to GitHub Pages

 Follow the instructions at this link to deploy your application to GitHub Pages.